-On May 19, 2020, we entered into a new license and distribution agreement with our existing partner, Brill International S.L. for our Microdacyn60® Eye Care HOCl-based product.
-Under the new license and distribution agreement, Brill has the right to market and distribute our eye care product under the private label OcudoxTM in Italy, Germany, Spain, Portugal, France, and the United Kingdom for a period of 10 years, subject to meeting annual minimum sales quantities.
+In international markets we rely on a network of distribution partners to sell our eye products.
+On May 19, 2020, we entered into an expanded license and distribution agreement with our existing partner, Brill International S.L. for our Microdacyn60® Eye Care HOCl-based product.
+Under the license and distribution agreement, Brill has the right to market and distribute our eye care product under the private label $Ocudox^{TM}$ in Italy, Germany, Spain, Portugal, France, and the United Kingdom for a period of 10 years, subject to meeting annual minimum sales quantities.
 In return, Brill will pay us a one-time fee, and the agreed upon supply prices.
-Previously, under the old license and distribution agreement dated August 1, 2018, Brill marketed our eye care product only in Spain and Portugal.
 In parts of Asia, Dyamed Biotech markets our eye product under the private label Ocucyn.